ansermino/CodeLens/deliverables/iteration-01.plan.md

 #### Artifacts

 To keep track of weekly high-level goals we’ll be using Trello to manage them.
-To view our board please visit: [link](https://trello.com/b/h5mS5J5d/csc301-team-01)
+[Click here](https://trello.com/b/h5mS5J5d/csc301-team-01) to view our board.

 Due to this being the first iteration, the only items on our agenda are: formulating a product to develop, examining the competition’s strengths and weaknesses, and identifying any opportunities that we can pursue to make our product viable.